 - Income from service on advisory committees or review panels for a Federal, state, or local government agency, an Institution of higher education as defined at 20 U.S.C.
 1001(a), an academic teaching hospital, a medical center, or a research institute that is affiliated with an Institution of higher education.

-Financial Conflicts of Interest Disclosure Forms will be reviewed first by the investigator’s department Chair or equivalent, then by the appropriate Dean or equivalent, and finally by the Assistant Vice Chancellor for Research.
-When reviewing the forms, should a potential or actual conflict be identified, the Assistant Vice Chancellor for Research may convene an ad-hoc committee to explore the situation further.
+Financial Conflicts of Interest Disclosure Forms will be reviewed first by the investigator’s department Chair or equivalent, then by the appropriate Dean or equivalent, and finally by the Executive Director for Research.
+When reviewing the forms, should a potential or actual conflict be identified, the Executive Director for Research may convene an ad-hoc committee to explore the situation further.
 The committee will make a recommendation about whether the significant financial interest is related to the investigator’s institutional responsibilities, whether it relates to PHS-funded research, and whether it is a financial conflict of interest.
 If the committee concludes that a financial conflict of interest exists, they will also make recommendations for development and implementation of a management plan, including appropriate compliance monitoring.